 The optional part of your auto policy that insures the value of your vehicle is called comprehensive and collision insurance.
 For people who have an older car or sufficient cash savings, we suggest skipping optional comprehensive and collision coverage.

 Skipping Comprehensive & Collision Insurance

-That is, while it may not be an enjoyable experience to pay out-of-pocket for a new car in the event that you total your vehicle, you will come out ahead if you do (on average).
-You can learn more about this idea here.
+That is, while it may not be an enjoyable experience to pay out-of-pocket for a new car in the event that you total your vehicle, a person with a healthy financial plan will, on average, come out ahead.

-With that being said, you should probably opt for auto insurance with the highest level of liability coverage you can buy.
-Or, you’ll want to buy additional liability coverage, which we’ll discuss later on.
+Most drivers should opt for auto insurance with the highest level of liability coverage available.
+Many should also buy additional liability coverage, which we’ll discuss later on.